Lukirby/Congruence-Closure-Solver/README.md

 1. **build\_project.bash**: Use this script to compile the project.
 2. **run\_solver.bash**: Use this script to run the solver.

+The compilation is optional since the project is already compiled and ready to run.

 ## Using the Solver